 In-house newsletter writers, book authors, book editors and publishers do not qualify as working press.

-Publishers must register as non-editorial paid press.
-However, publishers who also act in an editorial capacity for their publication may be considered for complimentary press credentials by demonstrating a regular history of bylined articles written for the publication, if no other editorial staff from the publication are attending.
-Publishers will be granted credentials at the NAHB’s and the NKBA’s discretion.
+Publishers must register as non-editorial/paid press attendees.
+Publishers who also work in an editorial capacity for the publication will be considered for complimentary press credentials by demonstrating a regular history of bylined articles written for the publication.
+Publishers will be granted credentials at the discretion of NAHB and NKBA.

 Public Relations Activities Prohibited: